 Going back to my library references from the first blog – when building out the DAM’s security it may help to think of your assets as a librarian thinks of all their books.
 Most books are for public usage, but there are those few, in the rare book collections, that require special access.

-As I said in the first blog though, your organization has spent a lot of money and labor hours creating this valuable library.
+As I said in the first blog post though, your organization has spent a lot of money and labor hours creating this valuable library.
 The overall organization of the assets are important, but once organized, be sure that you have controls on the assets to help manage your organizations image through its assets.